-Do not take this medicine with the following medications:
+Do not take this medication with the following:

-This medicine may also interact with the following medications:
+This medication may also interact with the following:

 This list may not describe all possible interactions.
 Give your health care provider a list of all the medicines, herbs, non-prescription drugs, or dietary supplements you use.
 Also tell them if you smoke, drink alcohol, or use illegal drugs.
 Some items may interact with your medicine.

-Notify your doctor or health care professional and seek emergency treatment if you develop breathing problems; changes in vision; chest pain; severe, sudden headache; pain, swelling, warmth in the leg; trouble speaking; sudden numbness or weakness of the face, arm or leg.
+Notify your care team and seek emergency services if you develop sudden numbness or weakness of the face, arm, or leg, trouble speaking, confusion, trouble walking, loss of balance or coordination, dizziness, severe headache, or change in vision.
 These can be signs that your condition has gotten worse.

-Side effects that you should report to your doctor or health care professional as soon as possible:
+Side effects that you should report to your care team as soon as possible:

-Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):
+Side effects that usually do not require medical attention (report to your care team if they continue or are bothersome):

 This list may not describe all possible side effects.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-Keep out of the reach of children.
+Keep out of the reach of children and pets.

 NOTE: This sheet is a summary.
 It may not cover all possible information.
 If you have questions about this medicine, talk to your doctor, pharmacist, or health care provider.